 AB569 is a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs.
-It also has potential to be modified for use in other indications, including adaptation as a topical cream for bacterial skin infections or as a liquid treatment for urinary tract infections.
+It also has potential to be modified for use in other indications, including adaptation as a topical cream for preventing bacterial skin infections.

 AB569 has a mechanism of action that differs from the mechanism of action of antibiotics.
 AB569 has patent protection on composition of matter.
 Arch has orphan drug status in the U.S. and Europe for the treatment of Pseudomonas aeruginosa infections in the respiratory tracts of patients with cystic fibrosis (CF).